noweder/Python-Projects/README.md

-## A list of Python projects for learning purpose.
+## A list of Python exercises or projects for learning purpose.